andre-coimbra-ifg/CTG_RP_PC/README.md

 This repo was forked from Williams Doug's (https://github.com/williamsdoug/CTG_RP).

-The original repo contained Jupyter Notebooks and code to reproduce the results of the paper [Compression of Different Time Series
-Representations in Asphyxia Detection](https://www.frontiersin.org/articles/10.3389/fphys.2019.00255/full) by Zhidong Zhao, Yang Zhang, Zafer Comert and Yanjun Deng.
+The original repo contained Jupyter Notebooks and code to reproduce the results of the paper [Computer-Aided Diagnosis System of Fetal Hypoxia Incorporating Recurrence Plot With Convolutional Neural Network](https://www.frontiersin.org/articles/10.3389/fphys.2019.00255/full) by Zhidong Zhao, Yang Zhang, Zafer Comert and Yanjun Deng.

-The code was adapted to check the results with Recurrence Plot and Poincaré Plot, the images were saved in the TIFF format using the DEFLATE compression scheme, considering the paper [Computer-Aided Diagnosis System of Fetal Hypoxia Incorporating Recurrence Plot With Convolutional Neural Network](https://ieeexplore.ieee.org/iel7/9991246/9991267/09991468.pdf) by Bárbara Silva, Maria Ribeiro and Teresa S. Henriques.
+The code was adapted to check the results with Recurrence Plot and Poincaré Plot, the images were saved in the TIFF format using the DEFLATE compression scheme, considering the paper [Compression of Different Time Series Representations in Asphyxia Detection](https://ieeexplore.ieee.org/iel7/9991246/9991267/09991468.pdf) by Bárbara Silva, Maria Ribeiro and Teresa S. Henriques.

 This work was developed during the course Special Topics in Computer Systems - Graduate Program in Computer Science - Federal University of Goiás - Brazil.